TomMonkeyMan/apac_seng_tshirt_workshop2023_tesla/README.md

 # apac_seng_tshirt_workshop2023_tesla

+## LICENSE
+we notcied someone is using the design and we are now announcing that the designs are original works and are pretected by copyright laws.
+Pls check LICENSE file.

 This repo contains the midjourney generated design for workshop T-shirt.

 Why am I using external Git instead of Tesla within Confluence or internal service?